-Best Time to Post on Facebook: 2025's Hour-by-Hour Engagement Blueprint
+Best Time to Post on Facebook: 2025's Hourly Engagement Blueprint

 Viraly

-Best Time to Post on Facebook: 2025’s Hour-by-Hour Engagement Blueprint
+Best Time to Post on Facebook: 2025’s Hourly Engagement Blueprint

-• Overall best times: Weekday mornings from 8 AM to 12 PM consistently deliver the highest engagement
+• Weekday mornings: roughly 8 AM to 12 PM are consistently among the highest-engagement windows.

-• Secondary peak: 1 PM to 3 PM offers another engagement window, especially on Wednesdays
+• Secondary peak: 1 PM to 3 PM, especially midweek.

-• Avoid: Late nights after 9 PM and Sunday afternoons see the lowest engagement
+• Avoid: Late nights (after 9 PM) and Sunday afternoons tend to underperform.

 • Quick solution: Use Viraly’s Facebook post scheduling tool to automatically post at optimal times for your audience

-After analyzing billions of Facebook interactions across multiple studies, clear patterns emerge for optimal posting times.
-The sweet spot consistently falls during weekday mornings, particularly between 8 AM and 12 PM.
-This window captures users checking Facebook during their morning routine, commute, and early work breaks.
+Analyzing billions of Facebook interactions shows clear patterns for the best posting times.
+The sweet spot is usually on weekday mornings, especially from 8 AM to 12 PM.
+This window shows users checking Facebook in the morning, during their commute, and on early work breaks.

 The data reveals three distinct engagement peaks throughout the day: